skip to main content

 Elementary students also receive instruction in physical education, music, art, library/media and technology.

-The Board of Education approved a seven-period schedule across all middle schools.
+All HCPSS middle schools have a seven-period class schedule.
 The Maryland College and Career-Ready Standards establish a set of shared goals and high expectations for what students should understand and be able to do in Grades Pre-K–12.
 The goal is to ensure all students will be well prepared for success in college and the workplace.

-Middle school students take English language arts, social studies, mathematics, and science, as well as related arts classes, which include physical education and health.
-Students must also take band, orchestra, dance, chorus, art, theater, and/or music.
+Each year, middle school students take English language arts, social studies, mathematics, science, physical education, health, and a fine arts class.
+Fine arts options include band, orchestra, dance, chorus, art, theater, and/or general music.
 Students may select world language, language arts, and career and technical education options in Grades 7 and 8.
-Also, students will take additional classes such as technology education, family and consumer science (FACS), careers, G/T research and/or seminars, or mathematics/reading intervention seminars.
+During middle school, students are required to take technology education, financial literacy, and careers.
+Students may be assigned additional classes such as family and consumer science (FACS), G/T research and/or seminars, or mathematics/reading intervention seminars.

 Graduation Requirements